 One of Crete’s most beautiful beaches, Balos Lagoon is located near the town of Kissamos.
 Sandwiched between the small island of Imeri Gramvousa and Crete itself, the beach is accessible by boat or car.
 At Balos Lagoon, visitors are greeted with a stunning vista created by an outcropping of rock that is surrounded by pink sand and blue and turquoise water.
 This is arguably the most photographed natural wonder in all of Greece, which causes tourists to visit in massive numbers.
 The months of July and August are the busiest.
 When arriving at Balos Lagoon, it is important for visitors to bring their own refreshments.
 A small cafe is available on the beach, but the selections can be limited.

-Rhodes is home to Lindos Beach, also referred to as Pallas Beach, which is an area that marries the sea with the history of the Grecian isles.
+Rhodes is home to Lindos Beach, also referred to as Pallas Beach, which is an area that marries the sea with the history of the Greek islands.
 Travelers can relax on the beach while gazing at a 4th century temple, which is only a short hike away.
 Visitors can also relax in the water, renting a canoe or paddle boat for a lazy afternoon in the calm of the sea.
 The nearby village of Lindos, a beautiful hillside settlement made up of whitewashed houses and cobbled streets, is a must visit.
 Taste the local cuisine and buy souvenirs in safety as the streets are made for pedestrians.

 The beach of Elafonisi is truly outstanding.
 Located on the island of Elafonsi in southwest Crete.
 The exotic, pink and white sand gives way to azure water that is perfect for swimmers of all ages.
 Lifeguards make sure everyone stays safe, and umbrella rentals keep all tourists cool even in the hot Grecian summers.
 For a break from the beach, visitors can easily tour the nearby Chrysoskalitissa monastery or the Agia Irini lighthouse.